TandemCreativeDev/prompt-builder/README.md

 # AI-Assisted Prompt Repository & Generator

 This project is a Next.js TypeScript web application that serves as a prompt repository and generator specifically tailored for an AI-assisted software development process.
+It is designed to be used with [the process](PROCESS.md) for AI-assisted development.

 ## Features